Title: Stalker on the Levels (Detective Kate Hamblin #9)

 Stalker on the Levels is the ninth book in David Hodges’s Detective Kate Hamblin Police Procedural series and can be read as a standalone.

 I have read books where the main character is annoying – but these are the stories that I loved because the annoying character brought about a different angle to the story.
 I found Kate Hamblin to be one such character – annoying to the core!
-Unfortunately, in this book, her character ruined the story for me.
+Unfortunately, in this book, her portrayal ruined the story for me.

 Kate is married to a Detective Constable named Hayden.
 He’s a bit on the plumper side and Kate always makes fun of him – even at work.
 She calls him names and teases him, trying to bring the worst in him.
 Honestly, I felt like Hayden should leave her and find someone who respects him for who he is!
 There’s a huge difference between insulting someone and ‘teasing’ in the name of love.
 There is no doubt Kate was being downright rude on the chap (or, as she calls him, ‘Sod’) – but she gets annoyed when someone else teases her husband.
 I know, right!